daqhris/daqhris.github.io/crypto-growth-fund.md

 It is an online-native investment portfolio that:
 - has operations uniquely in the cyberspace,
-- openly shares transactions records and holdings and
+- openly shares transactions records and holdings,
-- is also independent from any centralized entity like a regulatory body, a local authority or a government agency.
+- is independent from any centralized entity like a regulatory body, a local authority or a government agency.

 This fund owns and manages digital assets that are:
 - accessible on the Internet by using a computing device,